jturner421/metaprompting/prompts/architecture/assistant-specific/aider/tech-stack-prompt.md

 1. Enter command: /chat-mode ask if not already in ask mode
 2. Reply with 'ready' when you're in ask mode"

-[STOP - Do not proceed until user replies with "ready".]
+[STOP - Do not proceed until user replies with "ready"]
-[DO NOT proceed with Requirements Verification until the user confirms they are in "ask" mode]

 [STEP 1] Requirements Verification
 First, check for these essential items in the available project context: